Structured Notes: The Double-Edged Sword of Investing- Unveiling the Pros and Cons You Need to Know.

 PROs of Structured Notes

 Structured notes provide a unique investment opportunity for retail investors.
-There are endless payout structures that can be designed, often too difficult to replicate through traditional investing mechanisms.
+There are endless payout structures that can be designed, often too complex to replicate through traditional investing mechanisms.

 Asset Exposure Without Owning The Underlying

 One of the most significant advantages of structured notes is that you can gain exposure to an underlying asset(s) without owning the security.
-This is advantageous if an investor wants a directional view of the markets but cannot hold the underlying asset.
+This is advantageous if an investor wants a directional view of the markets but cannot hold the underlying asset due to

 Customized Payout Structure